Obstructions for three-coloring graphs without induced paths on six vertices: Uncontracting a triangle to a tripod

-Let us call a 3-coloring of $H''$ \emph{promising} if $C_2$ is monochromatic, $C_3$ is monocromatic, and no color appears in both of $C_2,C_3$.
-We observe that by \ref{thm:G'} and \ref{thm:8}, every 3-coloring of $H$ gives a promising 3-coloring of $H''$.
-Since $H'$ is not 3-colorable, in every promising coloring of $H''$ the vertices $b_2$ and $b_3$ recieve different colors.
+Let us call a 3-coloring of $H''$ \emph{promising} if $C_2$ is monochromatic, $C_3$ is monochromatic, and no color appears in both of $C_2,C_3$.
+We observe that by Claim~\ref{thm:G'} and Claim~\ref{thm:8}, every 3-coloring of $H$ gives a promising 3-coloring of $H''$.
+Since $H'$ is not 3-colorable, in every promising coloring of $H''$ the vertices $b_2$ and $b_3$ receive different colors.

 Let $c$ be a 3-coloring of $H$.
 We may assume that $c(b_i)=i$, $c$ is constantly 1 or 3 on $C_2$, and $c$ is constantly 1 or 2 on $C_3$.
 Then $c(z)=1$ for every $z \in Z_1$.
 If $c$ is 1 on $C_2$, then we recolor $b_2$ with color 3, and get a coloring of $H'$, a contradiction.
 So we may assume that $c$ is $3$ on $C_2$, and $c$ is 2 on $C_3$.
 If no vertex of $Z_2$ has color 1, we recolor $C_2$ with color 1, and recolor $b_2$ with color 3.
 We obtain coloring of $H$ with $b_2,b_3$ colored in the same color, a contradiction.
 So, for some $z_2 \in Z_2$, $c(z_2)=1$.
 Similarly, for some $z_3 \in Z_3$, $c(z_3)=1$.